xpack-dev-tools/gcc-xpack/README.md

 - install the latest available version, into the central xPacks store, if not already there
-- add symbolic links (`.cmd` forwarders on Windows) into the local `xpacks/.bin` folder to the central store
+- add symbolic links to the central store
+(or `.cmd` forwarders on Windows) into the local `xpacks/.bin` folder.

 The central xPacks store is a platform dependent folder; check the output of the `xpm` command for the actual